 - Refer to people by their chosen identity.
-Many from ethnic minorities may not actually want to be referred to as ‘Burmese’ and will prefer to use their ethnic identity, e.g. Karen, Chin, Rohingya.
+Many from minorities may not actually want to be referred to as ‘Burmese’ and will prefer to use their identity, e.g. Karen, Chin, Rohingya.
 The Karen people may be particularly opposed to being called Burmese.

 - Be sensitive to the reality that many Burmese living in other countries may have experienced trauma of some kind.
 This includes abuse by security forces, witnessing the death of family members, forced separation from family and impoverishment from a lack of basic resources.
 Political dissidents may have experienced interrogation, imprisonment or even torture.